 This process can vary from coach to coach, but in any case, it should be present at the very beginning.
-Some career coaches may use leadership Myers-Briggs type indicator, while others prefer to take an inventory of your whole life.
+Some career coaches may use a leadership Myers-Briggs type indicator, while others prefer to take an inventory of your whole life.

-Some career coaches even go further and perform confidential interview not only with the person himself but also with his friends, coworkers, superiors and even family members.
+Some career coaches even go further and perform confidential interviews not only with the person himself but also with his friends, coworkers, superiors, and even family members.
 Whatever type of assessment your coach chooses, make sure they don’t skip the assessment step.
 If not, go ahead and continue your search.

 A Coach Should Bill You Appropriately

-Find career coach can be rather challenging, especially the good one because many coaches ask to pay them up front.
-This is a standard practice and very common for this industry.
+Find a career coach can be rather challenging, especially the good one because many coaches ask to pay them upfront.
+This is standard practice and very common for this industry.